 You know what a cavity is, right?
 But do you know there are different types that carry different risks?
 They’re all related but the three primary types of cavities all have unique appearances and consequences for your teeth.

-A New Albany Implants we might specialize in replacing lost teeth but there’s something else we’d rather do: keep those teeth from being damaged or destroyed in the first place!
+A New Albany Implants we might focus in replacing lost teeth but there’s something else we’d rather do: keep those teeth from being damaged or destroyed in the first place!
 In order to help you kneep your smile healthy it’s essential that you know your enemy.
 In this case it’s oral bacteria and tooth decay!

 How A Cavity Forms